Bigrob7605/nanoplastics-investigation/socialmediapost.md

 **Inaction is now riskier than action.**

-The contamination is documented.
+Contamination has been documented in multiple studies.
 The memos are public.
 The litigation is pending.

 **Europe is acting.
 Insurance companies are investigating.
 States are suing.**